kazcare/quizalanche/README.md

 # **Quiz-a-lanche**
 ## Overview

 This is a *science quiz* game, which is very **easy to use**.
-I does not have too many buttons which makes it easy to use nor even an novice.
+I does not have too many buttons which makes it easy to use for even an novice.

 It currently has 15 questions to answer .
 Questions are related to different fields of science.